BMT Lexington Avenue Line: History

 The structure above Park Avenue, closed to passengers since late 1889, was finally removed in late 1891.
 The New York State Board of Railroad Commissioners approved its abandonment on late December 1891, and removal soon began of the entire portion on Park Avenue, from the Hudson Avenue Elevated east to Grand Avenue, as well as the portion above Grand Avenue north of the Myrtle Avenue Elevated.
 This was the only part of the New York City elevated system to be permanently closed without ever having been electrified.
 By August 9, 1900, the rest of the line was electrified with third rail.

 An extension of the Brooklyn elevated east to Cypress Hills, over Fulton Street and Crescent Street, opened on May 30, 1893, and the Brooklyn Union elevated extended both Lexington Avenue Line and Broadway Line trains to the new terminal.
 This extension incorporated portions of the old structure over Park Avenue.

 The original Brooklyn elevated over Hudson Avenue and York Street to Fulton Ferry, only used by Myrtle Avenue elevated trains after 1889, was closed on April 11, 1904.

 On April 27, 1950 it was announced that the line would be demolished at the suggestion of the Board of Transportation and the Brooklyn Borough President John Cashmore.
 Cashmore, following the line's demolition, wanted to widen the street to become a major traffic artery.
 The demolition of the line was expected to save $781,000 annually.
-Patronage on the line had decreased to 7,337 daily passengers, and the fare booths on the line were closed between 9 P.M. and 5.
-A.M., requiring conductors to collect fares onboard.
-The last Lexington Avenue train ran at 21:00 on October 13, 1950, with a small celebration, 65 years after the line opened.
+Patronage on the line had decreased to 7,337 daily passengers, and the fare booths on the line were closed between 9 p.m. and 5 a.m., requiring conductors to collect fares onboard.
+The last Lexington Avenue train ran at 9 p.m. on October 13, 1950, with a small celebration, 65 years after the line opened.
 Transportation Commissioner G. Joseph Minetti joked that "if we had this many passengers riding regularly we wouldn't have to shut it down."
 Demolition began on November 1.
 Former riders of the Lexington Avenue Line were encouraged to use bus service along Gates and DeKalb Avenues or to use the IND Crosstown Line subway.